 Note: In this example SW-P-08Router protocol is being used.

-After the load button is pressed, the selected protocol is placed in the Loaded Protocols table and a new attacher is added to the menu, the attacher displays specific information related to the selected protocol.
+After the load button is touched, the selected protocol is placed in the Loaded Protocols table and a new attacher is added to the menu.
+The attacher displays configuration information related to the selected protocol.